thachmpham/thachmpham.github.io/md/gdb/dynamic_symbol_table.md

 ```

-### After First Call

-:::::::::::::: {.columns}
-::: {.column width=50%}

-1. Continue program, it will stop when libc.so loaded.
+6. Continue program, it will stop when libc.so loaded.
 ```sh
 (gdb) continue
 Stopped due to shared library event:
   Inferior loaded /lib/x86_64-linux-gnu/libc.so.6
 ```

-2. Examine .got.
+7. Examine .got.
 After runtime loader solve puts, it updated the .got entry from 0x1036 to 0x7ffff7e08e50, which is the memory address of puts in libc.so.
 ```sh
 (gdb) x/9a 0x0000555555557fb8
 0x555555557fb8: 0x3dc8  0x0